tgkolda/genetic_scheduling/README.md

 * Minitutorials are being treated as minisymposia, but they may require additional equipment in the rooms (such as tables/desks).
 This is not currently captured by the input either.

 ## Next steps
-* Make sure speakers are not scheduled to be in two places at once.
-* Make sure multipart minisymposia are not scheduled at the same time.
 * Potentially try to strip keywords from the minisymposia titles so we don't have to manually assign them in the metadata.